-Businesses of all sizes are realizing that they can only make the decisions necessary to outperform the competition with the proper insights.
+Businesses of all sizes are realizing that they can only make the decisions and write proof of concept examples necessary to outperform the competition with the proper insights.

 There are still businesses that need to properly comprehend business intelligence (BI), despite the fact that it is always changing due to disruptive technologies and new needs.
 When it comes to modern business, BI solutions are becoming indispensable, yet many organizations still view them as “nice to have” items.
 Here is your guide to business intelligence in practice and why it matters.